Singularity Jobs

 Non-Interactive Singularity

-When running singularity as non-interactive, the same basic rules apply, we need a path to our singularity
+When running singularity non-interactivly, the same basic rules apply.
+We need a path to our singularity

 Basics